Adirelle/s6rc-overlay/README.md

 Security concerns
 -----------------

-s6rc-overlay uses `gosu` : it is required for privilege escalation in the container during startup, but it can also be exploited by malicious code.
+s6rc-overlay uses `su-exec` : it is required for privilege escalation in the container during startup, but it can also be exploited by malicious code.

 Components